-Prior to joining the UT System, he was first assistant attorney general, the agency's chief administrator under the Texas Attorney General.
-He was appointed to the post by Texas Attorney General Greg Abbott.
+Prior to joining the UT System, he was first assistant attorney general, the agency's chief administrator under Texas Attorney General Greg Abbott.

 McBee served as chief of staff for Rick Perry in both the Governor's and the Lt.
 Governor's offices.
 He also served as deputy commissioner of agriculture and was appointed by then-Governor George W. Bush to the Texas Natural Resource Conservation Commission, where he served as chairman.

 McBee served as a special assistant to the secretary of the cabinet of President George H. W. Bush.
 In the private sector he was a partner at Bracewell & Patterson LLP (now Bracewell & Giuliani) in Austin and an oil and gas and real estate attorney as an associate and partner at the Dallas office of Thompson & Knight LLP.